 President: Paul Kagame

-Paul Kagame has been in control of Rwanda since his rebel army ended the slaughter of hundreds of thousands of people in 1994.
+Paul Kagame has run Rwanda since his rebel army ended the slaughter of hundreds of thousands of people in 1994.

-In 2000 parliament elected him as president.
+In 2000 parliament elected him president.
 He won presidential elections in 2003 and again in 2010, and gained approval by referendum to stand for an unprecedented third term in 2017.

-To his admirers he is an economic visionary and to his critics he is a despot who tolerates no opposition.
+To his admirers he is a visionary leader, but to his critics he is a despot who tolerates no opposition.

-He has been praised by economists for striving to turn a land of subsistence farmers into a middle-income country by 2020.
-Rwanda was named the world's top reformer in the World Bank's Doing Business Report 2010.
+He has won praise for trying to turn a land of subsistence farmers into a middle-income country by 2020 - Rwanda was named the world's top reformer in the World Bank's Doing Business Report 2010.

-Mr Kagame, born in 1957, left the country as a young child when around half a million fellow Tutsis fled following a bloody Hutu-led revolution that sparked ethnic violence.
+Mr Kagame, born in 1957, left the country as a young child when around half a million fellow-Tutsis fled following a bloody Hutu-led revolution.

 His family settled in Uganda, and Mr Kagame later helped Ugandan President Yoweri Museveni come to power.

-From 1990 he led the military arm of the Rwandan Patriotic Army (RPF) in its war against Rwanda's Hutu-controlled government.
+From 1990 he led the military arm of the Rwandan Patriotic Army (RPF) in its war against the Hutu-controlled government.

-His rebel force ended the 1994 genocide, in which Hutu death squads killed some 800,000 Tutsis and moderate Hutus.
-The RPF seized control of Rwanda after driving the 40,000-strong Hutu army and more than 2 million civilian Hutus into exile in neighbouring countries.
+His force ended the 1994 genocide, in which Hutu death squads killed some 800,000 Tutsis and moderate Hutus.
+The RPF seized control of Rwanda after driving the 40,000-strong Hutu army and more than two million civilian Hutus into exile in neighbouring countries.